-The Improving Children’s Vision: Systems, Stakeholders & Support Collaborative is a project of the National Center for Children’s Vision and Eye Health at Prevent Blindness (NCCVEH) in partnership with the National Institute for Children’s Health Quality (NICHQ), and participating states.
-Additionally, this project will draw on the wealth of professional and family advocate expertise found in the volunteer Advisory Committee of the NCCVEH.
-The Advisory Committee includes nationally recognized leaders in children’s health, vision care, public health, early education and childcare, vision research, and family advocacy.
-Beginning September 2016 through March 2018 we will test, share, and implement ideas to increase the detection, diagnosis, and treatment of vision problems in children ages 0-5 years old.
-This project will employ expert-led QI principles and practices to accomplish the goals.
-Specifically, the project will use the framework of the Institute for Healthcare Improvement’s Breakthrough Series™ (BTS) learning collaborative model.
-This exciting and challenging project will require state teams to engage with energy and skill to try new ways of delivering care that supports healthy vision in young children.
-Together, we will arrive at and spread ideas that will increase the early identification of vision problems for young children and ensure that every child receives the eye care they need.
+The Improving Children’s Vision: Systems, Stakeholders & Support Quality Improvement (QI) Collaborative was a project of the National Center for Children’s Vision and Eye Health at Prevent Blindness (NCCVEH) in partnership with the National Institute for Children’s Health Quality (NICHQ), and the states of Arizona, Wyoming and Ohio.
+The project’s overall goal was to achieve, in 18 months, improvements in the systems supporting children’s vision and eye health in carefully selected states.
+From September 2016 through March 2018, the project generated ideas to increase the detection, diagnosis, and treatment of vision problems in children ages 0-5 years old and many of these ideas were tested, implemented and shared.
+The project employed expert-led QI principles and practices to accomplish the goals.
+Specifically, the project utilized the framework of the Institute for Healthcare Improvement’s Breakthrough Series™ (BTS) learning collaborative model.
+This exciting and challenging project required state teams to engage with energy and skill to try new ways of delivering care that supports healthy vision in young children.
+This initiative increased the early identification of vision problems for young children and is working to ensure that every child receives the eye care they need.

 Public Health System Driver Diagram to Increase Detection and Diagnosis of Vision Impairment in Children Aged 5 Years and Younger

 Goal 1: Strengthening statewide partnerships and coordination among key stakeholders in children’s vision and eye health

 All state teams built new and/or strengthened existing partnerships with the goal of raising awareness and prioritizing children’s vision and eye health.